psorey/neighbors_maps/README.markdown

 Using spatially-enabled Postgres database with **PostGIS, [Mapserver](http://mapserver.org), [OpenLayers.js](http://openlayers.org), and Ruby Mapscript**, locally hosted City of Seattle GIS map layers (shapefiles) are displayed.
 WMS layers from other servers such as Google Maps can be added as overlays.
 Logged-in users can create their own layers to be displayed over the other static layers.

-Currently the interactive mapping tool is being used in Greenwood to gather walking data from Neighbors: existing patterns of pedestrian circulation, desire routes, problem spots and opportunity zones.
+Currently the interactive mapping tool is being used in the Greenwood neighborhood of Seattle to gather walking data from Neighbors: existing patterns of pedestrian circulation, desire routes, problem spots and opportunity zones.
 When a significant amount of data from a cross-section of Neighbors has been gathered we will use the data to inform the choice of several north-south pedestrian connections and several east-west connections so that no one will have to walk more than one or two blocks to reach a paved path.

 ##Project##